TheAppNerd/privacy.github.io/README.md

 # Privacy Policy

-**Last updated: 19 March 2026**
+**Last updated: 19 April 2026**

-Every Bit Counts ("we," "our," or "us") is a personal finance tracking app developed by The Cosy People.
+Jotter ("we," "our," or "us") is a personal finance tracking app developed by The Cosy People.
 This Privacy Policy explains what information the app collects, how it is used, and your choices regarding your data.

-By using Every Bit Counts, you agree to the practices described in this policy.
+By using Jotter, you agree to the practices described in this policy.

 ---

 ## What Data Stays on Your Device

-The core of Every Bit Counts is designed around on-device storage.
+The core of Jotter is designed around on-device storage.
 The following data is stored locally and is not sent to our servers:

 - **Expense records** — amounts, names, categories, dates, and need/want classification
 - **Recurring expense schedules** — frequency, amounts, and due dates